panchalmaharshi8/ventures-sorting/README.md

 ### 2. Mapping Validator (`mapping_validator.py`)

 This tool validates the mapping by checking coverage of both IHID and OMOP fields.
+It provides detailed reports on:
+- Percentage of mapped IHID tables and fields
+- Percentage of mapped OMOP tables and fields
+- Lists of unmapped tables and fields
+- Top OMOP tables with the most unmapped fields

 ```bash
 # Activate virtual environment with pandas and openpyxl